Practice Areas

 Punitive Damages

-Punitive damages are awarded to you not as compensation for your injury but rather as a punishment to the person or group that caused it.
-If a company, hospital, doctor, or nurse, was grossly or willfully negligent and you or someone you love was injured due to that negligence, the court may require that the defendants pay punitive damages as a penalty for their flagrant disregard for your safety and wellbeing.
+Punitive damages are awarded not as compensation for your injury, but as a punishment when the defendant acted willfully, wantonly, or recklessly in causing harm.
+If a company, hospital, doctor, or nurse was grossly or willfully negligent and you or someone you love was injured due to that negligence, the court may require that the defendants pay punitive damages as a penalty for their flagrant disregard for your safety and wellbeing.
+Punitive damages can be awarded in Kansas and Missouri, but they are rare in medical malpractice cases.

 Get in Touch Today